Roald Dahl Facts – 7 Things You Didn’t Know

 3. In addition to writing some of the most iconic children’s books of all time, Roald Dahl also penned the screenplays for Chitty Chitty Bang Bang and the Bond Movie You Only Live Twice

 4. Before finally being published in 1964, Charlie and the Chocolate Factory went through several drafts; one of which included Charlie Bucket falling into a chocolate mould.
-Early drafts featured a Charlie of of Afro-Caribbean descent but Dahl’s agent felt a black hero at that time would not be acceptable to the American market (how times have changed – thankfully)
+Early drafts featured a Charlie of Afro-Caribbean descent but Dahl’s agent felt a black hero at that time would not be acceptable to the American market (how times have changed – thankfully)

 5. Fantastic Mr. Fox was partly inspired by an unusual tree that grew outside Dahl’s house in the village of Great Missenden